-• Headphone/Speaker Out Jack
+• Line Out Jack

-This audio output jack supports audio amplifying function.
-For better sound quality, it is recommended that you connect your headphone/speaker to this jack(actual effects may vary by the device being used).
+The line out jack.
+This jack supports audio amplifying function.
+For better sound quality, it is recommended that you connect your headphone/speaker to this jack (actual effects may vary by the device being used).
+Use this audio jack for a headphone or 2-channel speaker.
+This jack can be used to connect front speakers in a 4/5.1/7.1-channel audio configuration.